HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
+- selecting click should select closest not first
 - improved code
 - trading animation
     - a lot of teleporting of stuff still in.
 Fix to animate as well

     - on trade move money and item between citizens
         - successfull customer buy trade steps
             - customer put money on counter for marketCitizen
             - and takes item from market inventory
             - marketCitizen takes money from counter into own inventory
         - successfull customer sell trade steps
             - customer put item on counter for marketCitizen
             - marketCitizen puts money on counter
                 - and takes item from coutner and puts it into market inventory
             - citizen takes money from counter

         - currently market trade does money + items at the same time.
 But it should happen separately, so customer can take without paying or leave forgetting to take items after paying
         - currently happes instantly and code relies on it, which makes it hard to put animation between
         - item or money move should have some generall code
         - "setStatePutMoney" from citizen to building (counter) of market.
             - animate
             - marketCitizen takes from counter into his inventory
         - "setStateTradeItem" from citizen to citizen
             - animate

 --------------------------------------------------